joewing/itop/README.md

 Usage
 -----
-jtop displays a few lines of information at the top of the display and then gives a list of processes.
-Press 'h' or '?' for help while jtop is running.
+itop displays a few lines of information at the top of the display and then gives a list of processes.
+Press 'h' or '?' for help while itop is running.
 The process list displays the following:
  PID       the process identification number
  PGRP      the process group